 Sweat gets a bad rap.
 True, excess sweat at the wrong time – such as during a social occasion – is sometimes embarrassing, but sweating, in general, is a perfectly natural and essential function of our bodies.

 The bad thing about sweat is that it often smells, especially in our armpits.
 Fortunately, the world has deodorants and antiperspirants to address this issue.
 Unfortunately, many of the most popular ones contain chemicals and harmful toxins.

-First, however, let’s take a look at some buying tips that we hope help you to choose the right natural deodorant for you.
+First, however, let’s take a look at some buying tips that we hope will help you choose the right natural deodorant for you.